-The Child Protection designated lead for Brereton Big Local CIO is Karen Mann.
-They can be contacted by telephone 07932 404464 and/or email karen.breretonbiglocal@gmail.com.
-If you have any queries around the welfare of any child, please contact them.
+The adult Protection designated lead for Brereton Big Local CIO is Karen Mann.
+They can be contacted by telephone 07932 404464 and/or email karenbreretonbiglocal@gmail.com

+If you have any queries around the welfare of any adult, please contact them.
 Please read: -

 - This guidance

 - The Code of Conduct for staff and volunteers

 - Staff Disciplinary Procedures

 - Employment Policy

 - Staff Complaints Procedure

 - Members Complaints Procedure

-- 'What To Do If You're Worried A Child Is Being Abused' (DfES) and the additional information on recognising a child in need and what to do next
+- 'What To Do If You're Worried an Adult Is Being Abused' (DfES) and the additional information on recognising an Adult in need and what to do next

-- And any other policies and procedures that governs the Brereton Big Local CIO
+- And any other policies and procedures that governs the Brereton Big Local CIO.

-- You must follow the advice given in the documents above.
-If there is anything

-that you do not understand or do not agree with, please talk to the Child

-Protection designated lead about this.
+You must follow the advice given in the documents above.
+If there is anything that you do not understand or do not agree with, please talk to the adult Protection Designated Lead about this.

 Please attend any training and activity planning meetings that you are invited to.

-Staff and volunteers must inform the Child Protection designated lead if they are: -
+All staff and volunteers must inform the adult Protection designated lead if they are:

-- Charged with a criminal offence involving a child, violence, breach of trust or a criminal offence relevant to their duties, for example driving offence if they are driving as part of their duties. - Investigated by any authority due to concerns that you may have was involved in causing harm to a child. - Diagnosed with any medical condition that may affect your ability to carry out your role with children safely, for example psychotic illness.
+Charged with a criminal offence involving an adult, violence, breach of trust or a criminal offence relevant to their duties, for example driving offence if they are driving as part of their duties.

+Investigated by any authority due to concerns that you may have had with involvement in causing harm to an adult.

+Diagnosed with any medical condition that may affect your ability to carry out your role with adults safely, for example psychotic illness.

-Make sure you know what to do if a child tells you or you suspect that they are being harmed.
+Make sure you know what to do if an adult tells you or you suspect that they are being harmed.

-Key points

-DO NOT
+Key points DO NOT

-- Carry out your own investigation by talking to parents or carers etc. - Put words in any child's mouth by asking direct questions such as "Did your dad do it?" - Feel that you must inform parents/carers if you think it may put the child at risk of further harm or cause them to be silenced. - Ignore your worry.
+- Carry out your own investigation by talking to parents or carers etc. - Put words in any adult's mouth by asking direct questions such as "Did your dad do it?" - Feel that you must inform parents/carers if you think it may put the adult at risk of further harm or cause them to be silenced. - Ignore your worry.